Thyrotropin-releasing hormone: History

 The structure of TRH was first determined, and the hormone synthesized, by Roger Guillemin and Andrew V. Schally in 1969.
 Both parties insisted their labs determined the sequence first: Schally first suggested the possibility in 1966, but abandoned it after Guillemin proposed TRH was not actually a peptide.
 Guillemin's chemist began concurring with these results in 1969, as NIH threatened to cut off funding for the project, leading both parties to return to work on synthesis.

 Schally and Guillemin shared the 1977 Nobel Prize in Medicine "for their discoveries concerning the peptide hormone production of the brain."
-News accounts of their work often focused on their "fierce competition" and use of a very large amount of sheep and pig brains to locate the hormone.
+News accounts of their work often focused on their "fierce competition" and use of a very large number of sheep and pig brains to locate the hormone.

 Clinical significance

-TRH is used clinically by intravenous injection (brand name Relefact TRH) to test the response of the anterior pituitary gland; this procedure is known as a TRH test.
-This is done as diagnostic test of thyroid disorders such as secondary hypothyroidism and in acromegaly.

-TRH has anti-depressant and anti-suicidal properties, and in 2012 the U.S. Army awarded a research grant to develop a TRH nasal spray in order to prevent suicide amongst its ranks.
-The antidepressant properties of TRH are present when TRH is administered intrathecally, or administration into the spine, and the effects are short-lived.
-Some researchers are testing a prodrug approach to administer TRH orally and have TRH reach the brain without being degraded in the stomach or blood.

-TRH has been shown in mice to be an anti-aging agent with a broad spectrum of activities that, because of their actions, suggest that TRH has a fundamental role in the regulation of metabolic and hormonal functions.
+Diagnostic

+Intravenous injection of TRH has been used for diagnostic purposes in the context of the TRH test; administration of exogenous TRH can be used to determine whether hypothyroidism is of hypothalamic or hypophyseal etiology.
+However, this diagnostic approach has been superseded by ultrasensitive TSH assays and is nowadays only seldom employed.

+ACTH and GH release

+TRH promotes release growth hormone (GH) in individuals with certain pathological conditions, and of adrenocorticotropic hormone (ACTH) in some individuals with Cushing's disease.

+TRH promotes GH release in individuals with acromegaly; prolonged exposure to GHRH may cause the pituitary to release GH in response to TRH.
+TRH may also promote GH release in individuals with hepatic disease, uremia, childhood hypothyroidism, anorexia nervosa, and depression.
+Conversely, TRH suppresses GH release during sleep.